hanselkang/react-hook/README.md

     returns 0

 useRef is like a “box” that can hold a mutable value in its .current property.
-Keep in mind that useRef doesn’t notify you when its content changes.\
+Keep in mind that useRef does not notify you when its content changes.\
-Mutating the .current property doesn’t cause a re-render. \
+Mutating the .current property does not cause re-render. \
 If you want to run some code when React attaches or detaches a ref to a DOM node, you may want to use a callback ref instead.

     const countRef = useRef(0);